 Nutmeg.
 Nutmeg is another common baking ingredient that’s toxic to dogs in large doses.
 Even small amounts can cause gastrointestinal upset, so this is something to avoid.

 Old leftovers.
 It’s never a good idea to give your dog old food, and moldy foods are a particular concern.
 Some molds are neurotoxins, meaning they can wreak havoc on your dog’s central nervous system.

 Sugary foods.
 Eating too much sugar can lead to weight gain and even diabetes in dogs.
 In general, sugary treats are best reserved for the humans of the house.

 Salty Foods.
 In addition to causing dehydration, too much salt can lead to sodium ion poisoning, which can be fatal.

 What to do if you think your dog has ingested something harmful

+If you think your dog has eaten something potentially toxic, call a vet immediately.
 There are also other pet poison hotlines you can call if you have any questions or concerns.
-We also recommend posting your veterinarian’s phone number somewhere easy to find, like on the refrigerator.
+We also recommend posting your veterinarian’s phone number somewhere that’s easy to find, like on the refrigerator.
 This is helpful in case a visitor such as a dog walker or pet sitter requires the information.